kosall5220/sep11-freedom-project/blog/entry01.md

 *All of this is from my [learning log](../tool/learning-log.md)*

+---

 ### Skills

 The skills I improved on were **consideration** and **how to learn**.

 #### Consideration
-While brainstorming my “Freedom Project” idea, I had to consider why my app could be useful, what problems it would solve, and the impacts this app could have.
+While brainstorming my “Freedom Project” idea, I had to consider why my app could be useful, what problems could it solve, and the impacts this app could have.
 For example, while thinking about my app I thought about how it could help people with problems like the loss of important memories, lack of reflection, and emotional well-being by allowing people to preserve their memories by documenting them in entries.

 In the future, this skill will help me create my app because I need to use consideration to make the app more user-friendly and easier to use.